tc39/how-we-work/terminology.md

 #### Definition:

-Brand check ("brand" as in a mark, or a brand made with a branding iron) is a term used by the TC39 to describe a check against a unique datatype whose creation is controlled by a piece of code.
+Brand check ("brand" as in a mark, or a brand made with a branding iron) is a term used by TC39 to describe a check against a unique datatype whose creation is controlled by a piece of code.

 #### Example: